bonny/WordPress-Simple-History/readme.txt

 ### Unreleased

 -   Add pagination buttons to first page and last page.
+-   Add option to go enter page number to go to.
 -   Tested on WordPress 6.7.
 -   Fix username not always showing in the event details modal.
 -   Add "Admin Bar Quick View" as experimental feature.
 This new feature adds a "History" link in the admin bar, that when hovered shows the latest events.